NMRExchangeFormat/NEF/specification/Overview.md

     coordinates are known, the program must also maintain the name previously used to preserve continuity.

+      The RCSB has agreed to store the NEF atom identifiers in the tags '_atom_site.auth_asym_id', '  _atom_site.auth_seq_id',
+      '_atom_site.auth_comp_id',  '_atom_site.auth_atom_id' .
+This preserves
+      NEF naming, and gives a mapping for each structure model to the equivalent RCSB tags '_atom_site.label_asym_id',
+      '_atom_site.label_seq_id', '_atom_site.pdbx_PDB_ins_code',
+      '_atom_site.label_comp_id', '_atom_site.label_atom_id'.
+The
-      The RCSB has agreed to store an 'nef_atom_name' alongside the existing atom identifier ('_atom_site.label_atom_id' ?) in separate tags in the coordinate file, where 'nef_atom_name' refers to the name used in the NEF file.
-Individual models in an ensemble can thus each have their own unique combinations of 'nef_atom_name' and 'label_atom_id', allowing for floating stereospecific assignments that can vary between the individual models in the ensemble.
+      NEF sequence_code is a string, combined from a numerical sequence code and an  optional string insertion code, and therefore maps to two RCSB tags.
+Since the 'auth' tags can differ from one model to another within the same ensemble, this allows for floating stereospecific assignments that can vary between the individual models in the ensemble.

     12. Residues and atoms that match the molecular sequence (including those using pseudoatom and non-stereospecific naming conventions) are understood